reeltwo/R2Touchduino/README.md

 To add support for the QRE1113 sensor you need to solder a wires to A3, 5V, and GND.

 Optionally you can bring out i2c by soldering wires to A4 and A5.

+You need to copy leia.avi, plans1.avi, plans2.avi, r2.gd2, and Splash.jpg from the Assets directory into the root directory of the SD card.
+The SD card cannot be bigger than 16GB (I'm using 8GB cards).